MCUxiaorui/STM32F103-OverClocking/README.md

 ## 🔧 Test Environment

+> [!CAUTION]
+> Overclocking may cause the microcontroller to overheat and result in damage.
+Therefore, please exercise caution and only attempt this if you know exactly what you are doing.
+Use the data in this repository ***at your own risk***.

 - **MCU**: STM32F103C8T6
 - **Clock Source**: 8 MHz HSE (High-Speed External)
 - **PLL Multiplier**: x2 to x16